안녕하세요~ 토미입니다!

 Summary

-To summarize, when you pronounce plain consonants, the tissue doesn’t swing so much, but for the strong consonants, tissue swings a lot.
+To summarize, when you pronounce plain consonants, the tissue doesn’t swing so much, but the tissue swings a lot for strong consonants.

-For tense consonants, it is like you hold your breath in your throat to pronounce, so the tissue does not move so much.
+For tense consonants, you hold your breath in your throat to pronounce so the tissue does not move so much.

-When it comes to the pitch, plain consonants are neutral, strong consonants are a little bit higher than plain consonants and the tense consonants have the highest pitch among all.
+When it comes to pitch, plain consonants are neutral, strong consonants are higher than plain consonants, and tense consonants have the highest pitch among all.

 But Korean people differentiate each pronunciation.

-So, if you mix them up, it is a little bit hard for Korean people to understand what you are saying.
+So, if you mix them up, it is hard for Korean people to understand what you are saying.

-I think the more you practice these three pronunciations, the more you can understand the difference.
+The more you practice these three pronunciations, the more you understand the difference.

 Have fun learning Korean!